Palani Āndavar Icon: A Scientific Analysis

 It is also widely believed that the siddha munivar Bhogar had made three identical idols and after installing the present one, the other two idols were hidden somewhere in the Eastern Ghats to be discovered at an appropriate time and by an appropriate person probably, another divine personality for replacing the present idol which had stood the test of time and started showing signs of deterioration.

 It is here, that one has to understand and accept human limitations.
 Humans can discover and harness the power of nature, but humans cannot conquer nature which is God's creation.
 It will be appropriate to recall the observation made by Sir Isaac Newton when praises were showered on him for his great discovery.
 Sir Isaac Newton modestly remarked.
 "All that I have done to the human community is to make a common man understand His observable laws".
 He added further by saying.
 "God created the forces of gravity.
 I connect this by a mathematical equation in an understandable way".

 The modesty displayed by the great scientist is reflected in the zero absorption shown by the instrument in our experiment on the composition of Lord Murukan's idol.
 It will only be appropriate to recall the verses by kavignar Kannadasan, the poet of modern times when he said, "Dwelling within the realm of Zero, ruling a Kingdom and beyond normal understanding is God.
 He would reveal Himself to those who understand and realise Him".

 Dr. Prof. M.S.
-Saravanan, M.Sc., Ph.D., F.M.S., F.G.S. is an an earth scientist and mineralogist and former Director of the Tamil Nadu Department of Geology & Mines and Chairman of Tamilnadu Minerals Limited and a one-time close associate of Kripananda Variar.
+Saravanan, M.Sc., Ph.D., F.M.S., F.G.S. was an earth scientist and mineralogist and former Director of the Tamil Nadu Department of Geology & Mines and Chairman of Tamilnadu Minerals Limited and a one-time close associate of Kripananda Variar.